aaronkyle/social-development/context/social-policy/social-policy_ifc.md

 > Our Sustainability Framework helps our clients do business in a sustainable way.
 It promotes sound environmental and social practices, encourages transparency and accountability, and contributes to positive development impacts.
 -->

-Originally adopted in 2006 <sup>[[ref1]](# "The 2006 edition of IFC's Sustainability Framework applies to investments that go through IFC's initial credit review process from April 30, 2006 to December 31, 2011.
-Investments made prior to April 30, 2006 are subject to the Safeguard Policies.")</sup>, the Sustainability Framework was updated in 2012 <sup>[[ref2]](# "The updated 2012 edition of IFC's Sustainability Framework applies to all investment and advisory clients whose projects go through IFC's initial credit review process after January 1, 2012.")</sup> following an 18-month consultation process with stakeholders around the world.
+In 2012, the Sustainability Framework was updated following an 18-month consultation process with stakeholders around the world.
+The 2012 edition of IFC's Sustainability Framework applies to all investment and advisory clients whose projects undergo IFC's initial credit review process after January 1, 2012.

 <!--
 Effective on January 1, 2012, our updates reflect the evolution in good practice for sustainability and risk mitigation over the past five years.
 They incorporate modifications on challenging issues that are increasingly important to sustainable businesses, including supply-chain management, resource efficiency and climate change, and business and human rights.